 - Coat the shredded cheese with a starch – dusting a little bit of flour or corn starch over your room temperature shredded cheese will further the melting process by way of both thickening the water separated from the cheese once it begins melting and impeding the separated fat molecules from combining into bigger fat formations.
 Since cheese is fat and water held together by proteins (mostly casein) you want to be sure to not have the different components separate out from each other too fast (aka break from each other).

-- Never, ever add cheese to a boiling liquid.
-Instead, add it in small portions, gradually, to a liquid base that is not over direct heat.
+- Never, EVER add cheese to a boiling or too hot liquid.
+Instead, add it in small portions, gradually, to a liquid base that is not over direct heat and has been allowed to cool off.
+You must allow the liquid base to cool off.
 The application of heat to cheese causes the fat to separate (because the proteins denature/unwind/coagulate).
-If the liquid base is too hot, this process will happen so fast that you will definitely end up with clumps of casein.
+If the liquid base is hot, this process will happen so fast that you will definitely end up with clumps of casein.

 We had to be extra careful with the younger red wax Gouda we used because adding it to too hot of a beer base does break it.
 Gouda needs very mild heat to begin melting so Chris cooled off the simmering liquid containing the beer a little and slowly added the cheese.
 We’ve actually had better results with a six month aged Gouda imported from the Netherlands (still considered young in terms of ageing) which comes in a yellow wax, so if you see it, we recommend it over the red wax one.
 Smoked Gouda is excellent for making beer cheese dip.